spotlightpa/poor-richard/content/news/2022-05-18-SPLRESULTS.md

 He is entering the post-primary landscape with <a href="https://www.spotlightpa.org/news/2022/05/pennsylvania-primary-2022-governor-election-april-fundraising/">nearly $16 million on hand</a>, largely because he was not forced to spend his war chest edging out competitors.

+## Other results

+Contentious races for an open U.S. Senate seat were also on the ballot Tuesday.

+John Fetterman, the state’s current lieutenant governor, defeated three other Democrats for his party’s nod.
+The Associated Press called the race less than two hours after polls closed Tuesday.

+Fetterman had a <a href="https://www.inquirer.com/politics/election/john-fetterman-pacemaker-stroke-pa-senate-democrat-2022-election-20220517.html" target="_blank">pacemaker implanted on Election Day</a> after he suffered a stroke last week.

+As of 10 p.m.
+Tuesday, the Associated Press had yet to declare a Republican winner.
+The crowded field is being led by former hedge fund CEO Dave McCormick and celebrity surgeon Mehmet Oz.

 <i><b>WHILE YOU’RE HERE...</b></i><i> If you learned something from this story, pay it forward and become a member of </i><a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> so someone else can in the future at </i><a href="http://spotlightpa.org/donate"><i>spotlightpa.org/donate</i></a><i>.
 Spotlight PA is funded by</i><a href="https://www.spotlightpa.org/support"><i> foundations</i></a><i> </i><a href="https://www.spotlightpa.org/support"><i>and readers like you</i></a><i> who are committed to accountability journalism that gets results.</i>